dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-02-04-toc-and-amazon.md

 ![](/assets/images/bezos-napkin.png)

-Also, if you're wondering how Amazon was able to achieve same-day delivery, again ToC is the answer.
+Also, if you're wondering how Amazon was able to achieve same-day delivery.
+Again, ToC is the answer.

-How much it influenced the way he thinks I got to understand in [this article](https://www.vox.com/recode/2019/5/3/18511544/amazon-prime-oral-history-jeff-bezos-one-day-shipping) I found.
+And how much it influenced the way he thinks I got to understand in [this article](https://www.vox.com/recode/2019/5/3/18511544/amazon-prime-oral-history-jeff-bezos-one-day-shipping) I found.

 Here's an excerpt: